Mav̋ea language: Morphology

 Personal pronouns in Mavea do not inflect for case or gender, but do show number (singular, dual, paucal, plural).
 First person non-singular has an inclusive/exclusive distinction.
 Independent personal pronouns are not obligatory, but are used for emphasis, contrast or focus.

-Bound Pronouns
+Bound pronouns

 Bound pronouns are obligatory at the beginning of a predicate phrase.
 Only 1SG and 3SG inflect for mood.

-Counting System
+Counting system

-The Mavea counting system is very similar to other Proto Oceanic languages, especially numbers 1 through 5, and 10.
+The Mavea counting system is very similar to other Oceanic languages, especially numbers 1 through 5, and 10.